Lake Fishing for Trout

 Power Bait in egg or green color

 In the photo below, this gentleman had volunteered his boat for a day of taking boy scouts fishing on Macintosh Lake in Thurston County WA.
 He apparently decided that the boys in the rear did not need his presence.
 I just happened to be the Scout Master, and also had my boat anchored nearby and had my camera.
-I shared this photo with his daughter 50 years later.
+I shared this photo with his daughter 50 years later, who's son restored this old 1955 boat.

 |Now this is relaxing|